-ROZENSTRAAT is proud to announce Untitled Ceremony #16 Béatrice Balcou, a presentation organised in collaboration with Tlön Projects.
+ROZENSTRAAT is proud to announce Untitled Ceremony #16 Béatrice Balcou, a performance including a presentation of works, organised in collaboration with Tlön Projects.

 Tlön Projects invites curators, artists, authors and thinkers to enter into a dialogue with and develop innovative, noteworthy presentations of works on the basis of their imaginary collection or “museum without walls” at different locations.
 French artist Béatrice Balcou (1976) will select an as yet unknown work from the collection in the context of a ceremony as well as presenting new works from the series Porteurs and Containers which she made in 2020.